 Rick is now at odds because the Governor is trying to take everything away and is not being transparent.
 Rick is now considering what he must do to protect the crew.

 It is noted that on the other side of this action with the Governor and the team being close to one another, is Jamaal.
 He has gone off and is whispering to his people.
-He turns to You and states "This is what needs to happen if we will ever get what we want.
+He turns to Johnand states "This is what needs to happen if we will ever get what we want.
 But I need your help."

 End Act One.